Informatievlaanderen/blob-store/README.md

-# Be.Vlaanderen.Basisregisters.ObjectStore
+# Be.Vlaanderen.Basisregisters.BlobStore

-Object storage abstraction on top of SQL Server.
+Blob storage abstraction on top of SQL Server.

 ## Usage